cjacker/opensource-toolchain-bouffalo-lab/README.md

 tail -c +4097 new_firmware_format.bin >old_firmware_format.bin
 ```

-Such stripped firmware can be programmed by 'bflb-mcu-tool' again.
+Such stripped firmware can be programmed by 'bflb-mcu-tool' to '0xX2000' again.

 ## Programming tools installation